 That 20% speak 80% of the time not only challenges the quality of the session itself but also the sustainability of the session’s outcome.
 If few people define most the sessions discussion points many will leave with only a little determination to change.

 Why LEGO® Bricks can Give Everybody a Voice

 LEGO® SERIOUS PLAY® is a facilitation tool designed to enable meaning, learning and creative collaboration.

 It is a facilitated meeting, communication and problem-solving process in which participants are led through a series of questions, probing deeper and deeper into the subject.
 Each participant builds his or her own LEGO® model in response to the facilitator’s questions using specially selected LEGO® elements.

-These models serve as a basis for group discussion, knowledge sharing, problem solving and decision making.
-The use of LEGO® SERIOUS PLAY helps the facilitator, leader, teacher and many others accelerate insights and learning related to areas like positive psychology and well-being, business performance, organisational learning, strategizing and goal setting, team building, and last but not least agile methodologies.
+These models serve as a basis for group discussion, knowledge sharing, problem-solving and decision making.
+The use of LEGO® SERIOUS PLAY helps the facilitator, leader, teacher and many others accelerate insights and learning related to areas like positive psychology and well-being, business performance, organizational learning, strategizing and goal setting, team building, and last but not least agile methodologies.

 The Challenges of Groupthink

 One of the common challenges when working with groups is the way group-dynamics influence individual behavior, attitudes, and opinions.
 One group member may not personally agree with something the group does or says, but nevertheless just go along with the norm and publicly agree with the group and keep private beliefs to themselves.